-Investing in farmland has historically been really hard.
-For most of American farming history, most farmland was owned by the people who farmed it.
-That’s slowly changing — and that creates opportunity.
+Investing in farmland has historically been challenging.
+For most of American farming history, the people who farmed the land owned it.
+That’s slowly changing — creating opportunities for investors.

-Farmland has consistently outperformed other asset classes over time.
-Farmland returns have been positive every year since 1990, with average returns of more than 12% over the last 20 years.
+Farmland has consistently outperformed other asset classes over time and its returns have been positive every year since 1990, with average returns of more than 12% over the last 20 years.

 No investment is without risk.
 But while most traditional investment assets are correlated with the stock market, farmland mostly is not.
 Its performance isn’t tied to stocks and bonds.
 Historically, volatility has been low.
 Farmland has helped prudent investors weather economic storms.

-On top of all that, farmland may even be an inflation hedge.
-Farmland is a real asset that produces commodities.
-The yield is pretty much fixed, so over time, inflation means a higher income on the same amount of crop.
+Farmland is also a hedge against inflation and is a real asset that produces commodities.
+The yield is fixed, so over time, inflation means a higher income on the same amount of crop.

-Farmland is, at its heart, real estate, which means it earns income two ways: Cash flow and appreciation over time.
-Good farmland investments can generate competitive returns, consistent appreciation and pretty low levels of volatility.
+Farmland is real estate and can earn income via monthly cash flow and appreciation.
+Good farmland investments can generate competitive returns and consistent appreciation.
+It also has pretty low levels of volatility.

-Between the generous returns and the low volatility, farmland is relatively low-risk, high-reward.
-But we can better understand that using what’s called the Sharpe ratio, which is used to compare returns adjusted for volatility.
-According to Hancock Agricultural Investment Group, farmland has a higher Sharpe ratio than government bonds, large and small cap equities, and even private equity real estate investments.
+Farmland is relatively low-risk and high-reward, but we can better understand this using the Sharpe ratio, which compares returns adjusted for volatility.
+According to Hancock Agricultural Investment Group, farmland has a higher Sharpe ratio than government bonds, large and small-cap equities, and private equity real estate investments.

 Part of the reason farmland has such low volatility is that farmland values generally are not correlated with movements in the stock market.
 Think about how valuable that could be to your portfolio.
-If the markets take a dive — which they do about once a decade, although historically they have always recovered — you’ll have an investment that is relatively insulated.
+If the markets dive — which they do about once a decade, although historically, they have always recovered — you’ll have an investment that is relatively insulated.

 That’s not to say farmland is without risk.
 Farmland is only as valuable as the value of its yield, and everything from local weather patterns to international trade disputes can affect that value.
 But those trends generally have little to nothing to do with what’s happening in the markets.